-First push the POWER button on FixYelle keyboard or the remote control.

-Secondly start the source

-equipment to facilitate correct recognition of the projector as a THE peripheral unit to the computer PROJECTOR LAMPS AND ACCESSORIES
+First push the POWER button on the keyboard or the remote control.
+Secondly start the source equipment to facilitate correct recognition of the projector as a peripheral unit to the computer.

 USE

 ZOOM, FOCUS AND POSITION

 Zoom the lens for desired image size, focus the lens for an optically sharp image and tilt the unit using the integral adjustable feet to position the image on screen.